hodgestar/earthstar-control-software/README.rst

 Todo
 ----

+* Add ring calibration animation with dots at ring joins.
+* Add all ring joins.
+* Fix worm unit.
+* Turn ground and sky into lots_of_worms.
 * Add post effect capping of colour values.
 * Add a post-effect transformation that maps the virtual ring to the physical ring and supports: